rrerick/import-mapbiomas/README.md

 # import-mapbiomas
-Personal Project to get all datas at mapbiomas
+Personal Project to get all specified datas in Map Biomas Website.

+# INFO

+This program can download specified data in Map Biomas website project, in TIF file format.
+After that will polygoniz the Tif file
+SRC: EPSG:4674
+UTF-8

 <h3> 🔨 Run Projetct </h3>